dada-sss/miniproject1/README.txt

 3.ISSUING AND ACCEPTING BOOKS WITH PROPER FINE FOR LATE SUBMISSION
-	ISSUING: this function issues a bok by takin MEMBER ID as the only input along with BOOK NAME and automatically finds out the name of 		the member that the ID corresponds to and adds a record in the file called "issue.txt"
+	ISSUING: this function issues a bok by taking  MEMBER ID as the only input along with BOOK NAME and automatically      finds out the name of the member that the ID corresponds to and adds a record in the file called "issue.txt"
 	RETURNING: this fuction accepts back the book and implys fine in case the due date of submission is surpassed

 thus in this way all effective functions that should be carried out in a library program are successfully inplemented